Urban Nation: Australia’s Planning Heritage

 IN ALL the posturing about population growth over the past few months we’ve forgotten that affordable housing and pleasant living environments are key issues facing our cities.
 And it is not easy to do both at once.
 A lot of our cheapest rental housing is overcrowded, poorly maintained and in decrepit neighbourhoods.
 If you’re looking to buy it’s hard to find a new two-bedroom unit, let alone a new house, within twenty kilometres of our big cities for under $500,000.
 Commercial demographers and even Labor planning ministers hector us about making our cities denser.
 That’s good for property developers, investors, state government stamp-duty revenue, local council rate income and sometimes for public transport, but that’s it.
-More and more Australians live in housing stress, whether as owner-occupiers with excessive mortgages or tenants facing regular rent increases, many of whom don’t even have the security of a one-year lease.

-And what kind of urban environments are we going to live in?
+What kind of urban environments are we going to live in?
 Harry Triguboff, the multi-billionaire Meriton apartment developer, told us on Dick Smith’s Population Puzzle, screened on ABC1 just before the federal election, that if Sydney made its parks smaller it could fit in more housing.
 Where is the vision of a great city?
 Where is the public acknowledgement that Sydney’s foreshores and huge national parks give it character and liveability?